Fundamentals

 Domain Keys Identified Mail (DKIM)

 Domain Keys Identified Mail (DKIM) is an email authentication protocol that is designed to detect and prevent email spoofing.
-DKIM works by allowing a domain owner to place a digital signature in the headers of their outbound email messages.
-The signature is used to verify the authenticity of the email, and it can be used to ensure that the email has not been modified in transit.
+DKIM works by allowing a domain owner to add a digital signature to the headers of outbound email messages.
+The signature is used to verify the authenticityand integrity of the email to ensure that the email has not been modified in transit.

-To use DKIM, a domain owner must generate a private key and a public key.
+To implement DKIM, a domain owner must generate a private key and a public key.
 The private key is used to sign the outbound email messages, and the public key is published in the Domain Name System (DNS) for the domain.
-When an email is received, the receiving mail server can use the public key to verify the authenticity of the email by checking the digital signature.
+When an email is received, the receiving mail server uses the public key from the DNS to verify the digital signature on the email.

-DKIM is an important tool for protecting against email fraud and abuse, and it is widely used by email service providers and other organizations to help ensure the security and integrity of email communication.
+DKIM is widely used by email service providers and organizations to enhance the security and integrity of email communication.

 HTTP Status Codes